jajokl/grouper-ref-impl/README.md

 	  You don't need multiple nodes in the swarm.
 In fact, the scripting assumes that you do not have multiple swarm nodes (no registry is provided).
 The reference implementation relies on Docker Secrets and operates on a single-node swarm environment.

+2. Initial Code Acquisition
-2. If you are using the tarball distribution, extract it into an empty directory and then `cd into grouper`.
+	  * If you are using the tarball distribution, extract it into an empty directory and then `cd into grouper`.
 We call this directory _HOME_.
-If you are reading this on your machine, you already have a distribution in place.
+If you are reading this text on your machine, you already have a distribution in place.
-To instead obtain a copy from github, `git clone https://github.com/jajokl/grouper-ref-impl` and `cd into grouper-ref-impl`.
+	  * To instead obtain a copy from github, `git clone https://github.com/jajokl/grouper-ref-impl` and `cd into grouper-ref-impl`.
 This will now be the _HOME_ directory.

+2. Build and run the web-based grouper RI configuration utility
-3. `cd grouper_cfg`
+	  * `cd grouper_cfg`
 	    * `./build.sh`
 	    * `./start-cfg.sh`
 	    * browse to: http://localhost/ (or the URL of your docker host) and fill in the web form
           * Select local password authentication or Shibboleth depending on your needs.
-	    * Press the Submit button and download the file (grouper_config.dat)
+	      * Press the Submit button and download the file `grouper_config.dat`
-	    * Place this config file into HOME
+	      * Place this downloaded config file into HOME
 	    * `./stop-cfg`

-4. `cd HOME`
+        * `cd HOME`

-5. Optional: `cd campus_data`.
+2. Add campus-specific files - this step is *optional* if you selected password-based authentication
+	  * `cd campus_data`
 	  * If you enabled Shibboleth-based Grouper authentication in the web configuration tool, you __must__ copy the needed certificates and keys  into this directory.
 The needed files are: `cachain.pem`, `server_ssl.crt`, `server_ssl.key`, `shib_sp-cert.pem`, and `shib_sp-key.pem`.
 	  * You __may__ also add your IdP metadata to `HOME/campus_metadata` using the filename `idp-metadata.xml` instead of having the setup scripts download the metadata for you via the webform URL.
 	  * It is sometimes helpful to bring a simple Apache-based Shibboleth SP on-line, configure it with the appropriate metadata, and test before doing the above steps.
 	  * _Optionally_, you can replace the InCommon `school_logo.png` and `favicon.ico` files with appropriate campus images.

+2. Generate the needed containers and start the application
+	  * `cd HOME`
-6. `./setup_grouper.sh`
+	  * `./setup_grouper.sh`
-7. `./build.sh`
+	  * `./build.sh`
-8. `./startup.sh`
+	  * `./startup.sh`

-9. Wait a couple/few minutes.
+2. Wait a couple/few minutes

 The startup process takes approximately a minute on a fast laptop with flash storage.
 You can watch the grouper_ui container logs to see when Grouper is ready for use.
 This container does the database preparation/check work on startup and other services wait for the UI to be on-line before starting.

-10. browse to: https://localhost/grouper/ or http://localhost/grouper if you
-don't want to deal with browser exceptions
+2. browse to: https://localhost/grouper/ or http://localhost/grouper if you don't want to deal with browser exceptions

-11. login to the Grouper User Interface
+2. login to the Grouper User Interface
 	  * https://localhost/grouper/ or the equivalent URL for your docker host.
 Use the admin credentials you entered into the webform (password or Shibboleth)
 	  * The Grouper Loader `etc:pspng:provision_to` attribute values configured in the Reference Implementation are: `psp_groupOfNames`, `pspng_entitlements`, `pspng_membership`
 	  * You can view the changes Grouper provisions to the provided OpenLDAP via the following commands.
 Replease `localhost` below if running on a server.
 	    * `ldapsearch -x -h localhost -b ou=People,dc=myschool,dc=edu '(uid=*)'`
 	    * `ldapsearch -x -h localhost -b ou=Groups,dc=myschool,dc=edu '(cn=*groupname*)'`

-12. When done
+2. When done
 	  * `./shutdown.sh` or `docker stack rm grouperRI`

-13. Restarting the Reference Implementation
+2. Restarting the Reference Implementation
 	  * To restart the service where you left off (i.e., retaining your grouper and ldap databases), just run `./startup.sh`
 	  * In order to obtain a new clean database for testing, wait for two or three minutes after step 12, then run `docker volume prune` (follow with a `docker volume ls` to make